revoltchat/.github/profile/README.md

   - You can get it from [FlatHub](https://flathub.org/apps/details/chat.revolt.RevoltDesktop).
   - Alternatively, [download an auto-updating AppImage or unpacked binaries](https://github.com/revoltchat/desktop/releases/tag/v1.0.3).
 - On **Windows 10 / 11**, get it from the Microsoft store using [this promo code](http://go.microsoft.com/fwlink/?LinkId=532540&mstoken=246FT-4KJ4R-KYDQH-WC76C-FJPXZ).<br/>Please notify me if it becomes invalid by creating an issue on [revoltchat/desktop](https://github.com/revoltchat/desktop/issues/new).
-- On **all other desktop platforms**, you can get an appropriate binary from [revoltchat/desktop releases](https://github.com/revoltchat/desktop/releases).
+- On **all other desktop platforms**, you can get the appropriate binary from [revoltchat/desktop releases](https://github.com/revoltchat/desktop/releases).